timothybrink/data-viewer/README.md

 A simple telemetry server/UI, built in JS.

-Things to work on:

- - Better time-based graphing

-So still a work in progress.
+Still a work in progress.

 ## Installation

-Clone this repo, npm install, and run `npm start`
+Clone this repo, `npm install`, and run `npm start`

 ## Usage